Table of Contents

 To get the current path information:

-• search is the Query String in the URL, which appears after ?.
+pathnameis the current path name, useful for checking the current route.searchis the Query String in the URL, which appears after?.
 It is commonly used for frontend filtering or sorting to display specific data.

 {